 In most cities, yard waste cannot go in your regular garbage can.
 Tree branches, leaves, and grass are usually handled through municipal yard waste programs or yard waste pickup.
 Putting yard waste in the trash can lead to rejected collection or fines because it is considered biodegradable waste that should be recycled, not landfilled.

-Can wood be put in general waste?
+Can wood be put in the general waste?

 No, wood and tree branches are typically not allowed in general household waste.
 Untreated wood is classified as yard or green waste, while treated or painted wood may require special disposal.
 Always check local rules before placing wood in the trash.